gregsramblings/getAccurateCurrentPosition/README.md

 The option parameters are identical to getCurrentPosition() with the following additions:
 <ul>
-   <li><strong>desiredAccuracy</strong>: The accuracy in meters that you consider "good enough".
-Once a location is found that meets this criterion, your callback will be called.</li>
+   <li><strong>desiredAccuracy</strong>=20): The accuracy in meters that you consider "good enough".
+Once a location is found that meets this criterion, your callback will be called.
+Default 20.</li>
-   <li><strong>maxWait</strong>: How long you are willing to wait (in milliseconds) for your desired accuracy.
-Once the function runs for maxWait milliseconds, it will stop trying and return the last location it was able to acquire.
+   <li><strong>maxWait</strong>=10000: How long you are willing to wait (in milliseconds) for your desired accuracy.
+Once the function runs for maxWait milliseconds, it will stop trying and return the best location it was able to acquire.
 NOTE: If the desired accuracy is not achieved before the timeout, the onSuccess is still called.
 You will need to check the accuracy to confirm that you got what you expected.
 I did this because it's a "desired" accuracy, not a "required" accuracy.
 You can of course change this easily.</li>
-   <li><strong>countMin</strong>: First event may be cached (even on maximumAge=0).
-Default 2.
+   <li><strong>countMin</strong>=2: First event may be cached (even on maximumAge=0).
-   <li><strong>desiredAccuracyCountMin</strong>: You may wait for more (accurate) positions.
-Default 1.
+   <li><strong>desiredAccuracyCountMin</strong>=1: You may wait for more (accurate) positions.
-   <li><strong>enableLowAccuracyOnTimeout</strong>: You may to try to get at least a low accuracy result after maxWait (doubling worst case maxWait).
-Default false.
+   <li><strong>enableLowAccuracyOnTimeout</strong>=false: You may try to get at least a low accuracy result after maxWait (doubling worst case maxWait).
 </ul>
 The following params also exist for getCurrentPosition() but are set for you in getAccurateCurrentPosition():
 <ul>
-   <li><strong>timeout</strong>: If no timeout is specified, it will be set to the maxWait value</li>
+   <li><strong>timeout</strong>=maxWait: If no timeout is specified, it will be set to the maxWait value.</li>
-   <li><strong>enableHighAccuracy</strong>: This is forced to true (otherwise, why are you using this function?!)</li>
+   <li><strong>enableHighAccuracy</strong>=true: This is forced to true (otherwise, why are you using this function?!)</li>
-   <li><strong>maximumAge</strong>: This is forced to zero since we only want current location information</li>
+   <li><strong>maximumAge</strong>=0: You may allow a cached position (as a starter).</li>
 </ul>

 <h3>Sample usage:</h3>